 Any change of habit requires reflection and a dharmic process if you aim to pass through it with mindfulness and integrity.
 When the changes are made without consideration of the different voices within us, it can cause trauma and a sense of emptiness.
 Any transition requires compassion and acceptance of the inner callings.
 This will lead to a mindful transformation that will bring about a sense of satisfaction and fulfillment.

-Changing a habit in your diet is not only about a specific goal, like losing weight or becoming healthier and stronger, it is mainly about the intention and the learning experience and to discover new ways of living.
+Changing a habit in your diet is not only about a specific goal, like losing weight or becoming healthier.
+It is mainly about the intention and the learning experience and to discover new ways of living.

 There is a subtle line between the comfort that we find in some behavioral patterns and core beliefs, and the comfort that we experience when we are true to ourselves.